ashot-gimishyan/Ashot-Gimishyan/README.md

 - 👦 My name is Ashot Gimishyan
 - 💻 I’m looking to collaborate on IT-projects
 - 📧 You can reach me at gimishyan.aa@phystech.edu
-- 📊 I’m interested in System Analysis & Artificial Intelligence
+- 🌍 Languages: 🇺🇸 English 🇷🇺 Russian 🇬🇪 Georgian 🇦🇲 Armenian
-- 🌍 Languages: 🇺🇸 English 🇷🇺 Russian 🇬🇪 Georgian 🇦🇲 Armenian 🇩🇪 German
+- 📊 I’m interested in System | Business Analysis, Big Data & Machine Learning
 ---

 ### :hammer_and_wrench: Languages and Tools